Imran Khan Arrested in Fresh Legal Case after Toshakhana Bail

 New Case against Imran Khan:

-- An anti-terrorism court is set to hear a new case against Imran Khan at Adiala Jail.
+1. An anti-terrorism court will hear a new case against Imran Khan at Adiala Jail.

-- The case was filed at the New Town police station, Rawalpindi, following a PTI protest on September 27.
+2. The authorities filed the case at the New Town police station in Rawalpindi following a PTI protest on September 27.

 Bail in Toshakhana 2.0 Case: